-One of the most important aspects of media relations is properly preparing a client for a media interview.
-Of course, there are no guarantees your message will be told the way you want it to be.
+One of the most important aspects of media relations is properly preparing someone for a media interview.
+Of course, there are no guarantees the message will be told the way you want it to be.
 As a result, many media relations people and brand executives are upset when they see the results of a print, online or TV interview.

 Inexperienced PR practitioners are prone to blame the content creators.
 'The background information supplied prior to the interview was ignored,' they often contend.
 Experienced media relations practitioners know better.
 They understand, or should, that media is not limited to asking questions about topics you've sent them in pre-interview background material.

 In addition, they understand, or should accept, that once an interview begins, the interviewer is in control.